What is a Home Warranty? Understanding How It Works (Example Included)

-A home warranty typically covers major home and kitchen appliances like refrigerators, washing machines, clothes dryers and dishwashers.
-They also cover electrical systems, plumbing, HVAC systems, gas lines, swimming pools and more.
-Depending on the scope of your contract, home warranties can cover costs due to normal wear and tear as well as replacements in the event of breakdowns or malfunctioning systems.
+A home warranty typically covers major home and kitchen appliances like refrigerators, washing machines, clothes dryers, and dishwashers.
+They also cover electrical, plumbing, HVAC, gas lines, and more.
+Depending on the scope of your contract, home warranties can cover costs due to normal wear and tear and replacements in the event of breakdowns or malfunctioning systems.
 A home warranty does not cover structural elements of a home, such as doors or windows.
-They also don’t cover stand-alone or smaller appliances like electrical fans or countertop ovens.
+They don’t cover stand-alone or smaller appliances like electrical fans or toaster ovens.

 Purchasing a home warranty can seem costly at the outset, but it makes good financial sense in the long run.
 Home warranties can translate to significant savings on maintenance, repairs or replacement of appliances and systems that you would otherwise have to pay out of pocket.
 This is especially true for older appliances and systems or those in older homes.
 You’ll pay for a home warranty by paying a set monthly or yearly premium, but this cost means you have the security that your systems are covered, even in the case of major breakdowns.

-Let’s take a closer look at the various aspects of home warranties and what they mean for you.
+Let’s look closer at the various aspects of home warranties and what they mean for you.

 How do home warranties work?